Vaxneuvance® (PNEU-C-15) and Prevnar™20 (PNEU-C-20)

 In rare cases, serious reactions such as trouble breathing, rash, swelling in the throat and face may occur and can be treated.
 These rare occurrences are usually temporary.
 Please stay at the clinic for 15 minutes after vaccination so staff can monitor for any reactions.

-The vaccine is only given to anyone who had not previously had a pneumococcal vaccine series.
-Currently there is no catch up for the new vaccine.
-Speak with your health care provider to determine your vaccine eligibility.
+They are only given to individuals who have not previously had a pneumococcal vaccine series.
+Talk to your health care provider to determine your vaccine eligibility.